reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 ## Limitations and future work

-Although the results are promising, it should be noted that the given task is a toy problem for this approach.
 We set out to achieve a good result on some category of [Mathematics Dataset][mathematics_dataset], and we did.
-However, given the low variation of language [^low_variation_lang] in [Mathematics Dataset][mathematics_dataset], the only notable skills the transformer achieves is counting letters, correctly copying intermediate results, and decrementing numbers for setting up the product rule equation.
+Although the results are promising, it should be noted that the given task is little more than a toy problem for this approach.
+Given the low variation of language [^low_variation_lang] in [Mathematics Dataset][mathematics_dataset], the only notable skills the transformer achieves is counting letters, correctly copying intermediate results, and properly setting up the product rule equation.

 The ideal task would leverage the well-documented state-of-the-art language capabilities of the [transformer][attention_paper] to parse natural language math problems, while a well-tested symbolic solver evaluates intermediate expressions.
 The main challenge here lies in constructing a dataset with intermediate steps.
 Generating intermediate steps is relatively easy for fully synthetic datasets such as [Mathematics Dataset][mathematics_dataset], but non-trivial for natural language math problems.
 One way is to use mechanical turking to crowdsource intermediate steps, as done by [Ling et. al.][rationales_paper] for constructing the [AQuA dataset][aqua].